 When you see a flag flying on a lifeguard tower, it means that a lifeguard is on duty.
-Sometimes you will see a lifeguard dropping their flag, waving their flag, and sometimes placing their flag at a 90 degree angle while standing on top of their tower.
+The flag also signifies the day's current ocean condition.
+Sometimes you will see a lifeguard dropping their flag, waving their flag, or placing their flag at a 90 degree angle while standing on top of their tower.
 Those acts are acts of relaying emergency information between other lifeguards nearby.

 Show All Answers